aarmonis/salifort_employee_attrition/README.md

 - Conduct discussions to understand and improve the work culture.
 - Implement a proportional reward system based on effort and contribution rather than excessive working hours.

-Future steps include expanding the analysis to include more diverse datasets, refining the models, and exploring additional factors that may influence employee satisfaction and retention.
+Next steps include expanding the analysis to include more diverse datasets, refining the models, and exploring additional factors that may influence employee satisfaction and retention.